Mrkouhadi/RN-taiwlindcss/README.md

 # DESCRIPTION

-#### a reference to the way to use tailwindcss in a react-native project
+#### a reference to the way to use tailwindcss in a react-native & expo project